genicsblog/genicsblog.com/_posts/abhiraj/2022-01-26-five-projects-to-become-better-at-webdev.md

 ## 5. Coinflip

-This is the most unexpected item on the list but it can prove to be very helpful in the long run.
-You can learn about using the random method to derive a random result from an array of options.
+This is the most unexpected item on the list but it can teach concepts that can be very helpful in the long run.
+You can learn about using the `Math.random()` method to simulate a random result from an array of options.

 {% include codepen.html userName="rainboestrykr" penId="ExbxyvR" %}